• Skip to primary navigation

 I made this pasta salad to take to a picnic at the park.
 And, because it was going to sit out at the park, not in a refrigerator, I wanted no mayo, no sour cream, no cheese, or dairy of any kind in my dish.

-I wanted to make a pasta salad that didn’t have those culprits that can lead to food poisoning if left out too long.
+It’s a pasta salad that doesn’t have those culprits that can lead to food poisoning if left out too long.
 That’s not to say that you can leave this out indefinitely.
 Just that mayo and creamy foods do have a bad rep.

 This is a great make ahead recipe